 "3.5.2.
 The Contractor shall absolutely guarantee and warrant his work, his subcontractor's work, and work of his suppliers and subcontractor's suppliers for a period of one year form the date of acceptance of the project by the Owner.
 This warranty shall be for a longer period on certain items so designated in the Specifications.
-The foregoing one year absolute guarantee and warranty shall not in any way limit, restrict, or affect the liability of the Contractor or his subcontractors for indemnity as provided for in this contract, nor shall it in any way shorten the period of limitation fixed by law for the filing of any action against the Contractor for enforcement or for breach of any provision of the contract documents.
-Should the Contractor elect to use any of the equipment in the building during the construction period, he shall make arrangements with the subcontractor or supplier of that equipment for any extension of warranty of that equipment made necessary by such use.
+The foregoing one year absolute guarantee and warranty shall not in any way limit, restrict, or affect the liability of the Contractor or his subcontractors for indemnity as provided for in this contract, nor shall it in any way shorten the period of limitation fixed by law for the filing of any action against the Contractor for enforcement or for breach of any provision of the construction period, he shall make arrangements with the subcontractor or supplier of that equipment for any extension of warranty of that equipment made necessary by such use.
 The warranty period of such equipment to the Owner shall not be reduced by the use of equipment by the Contractor."